LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 .. method:: session_deleteExpired()

    This method is used internally by the session manager and does not normally need to be called directly.
-It trigers a cleanup routine which deletes expired sessions from the current session storage location.
+It trigers a cleanup routine that deletes expired sessions from the current session storage location.

 .. note::
-   ``-useCookie`` is the default for `session_start` unless ``-useLink`` or ``-useNone`` are specified.
+   The ``-useCookie`` is the default for `session_start` unless ``-useLink`` or ``-useNone`` are specified.
 Use ``-useLink`` to track a session using only links.
 Use both ``-useLink`` and ``-useCookie`` to track a session using both links and a cookie.